 Is the Hotel California a real place?

-No, the hotel in the song is a metaphor for the music industry and American excess.
-However, the album cover features the real Beverly Hills Hotel in Los Angeles.
+No. The hotel in the song is a metaphor for the music industry and American excess.
+The building on the album cover is the real Beverly Hills Hotel in Los Angeles.

 Where is the Hotel California located?

-The “Hotel California” in the lyrics does not exist geographically.
-The building on the album cover is located at 9641 Sunset Boulevard in Beverly Hills, California.
+The “Hotel California” from the lyrics doesn’t exist geographically.
+The building on the album cover stands at 9641 Sunset Boulevard in Beverly Hills, California.

 What does “colitas” mean in the song?

-“Colitas” is Spanish for “little tails,” which is a slang term for the flowering buds of the cannabis plant.
-The “warm smell” refers to the scent of marijuana.
+“Colitas” is Spanish for “little tails” — slang for the flowering buds of the cannabis plant.
+The “warm smell” in the opening line refers to the scent of marijuana.

 Was the song inspired by a mental hospital?

-No. A popular rumor suggests the song is about the Camarillo State Mental Hospital, but the band has repeatedly debunked this, stating the song is about the high life in Los Angeles.
+No. A popular rumor links the song to Camarillo State Mental Hospital, but the band has repeatedly debunked this.
+They’ve stated the song is about the high life in Los Angeles, not a psychiatric institution.